GermantownCodes/our-members/README.md

 ### 11. Create a JSON file
 Create a JSON file, named with your initials, within the new directory you just created.

 Add any information you'd like to share publicly on our website.
 The only required field is name, the rest are up to you.
-Our current design only displays your name, but (depending on interest) this may change in the future.
+Our current UI design only displays your name, but (depending on interest) this may change in the future.
 It's perfectly acceptable to just include your name only.

 Create the JSON file:

 `$ touch src/data/members/djb/djb.json`

 Add whatever data you'd like to share.
 Please follow guidelines from the [Google JSON Style Guide](https://google.github.io/styleguide/jsoncstyleguide.xml) for JSON data formatting.
-You may want to run your JSON through a linter like [JSON Generator](http://www.json-generator.com/).
+You may want to run your JSON through a linter like [JSON Generator](http://www.json-generator.com/).

 Here's JSON from an example file (djb.json):